djoreilly/quantum-ansible/README.md

         git clone http://github.com/djoreilly/quantum-ansible
         cd quantum-ansible
+        git checkout havana
         ./install-openstack

-It takes about 15 minutes and the dashboard should be available at [(http://10.0.10.10/horizon)](http://10.0.10.10/horizon) Also the controller has the Nova, Quantum and Cinder CLIs.
+It takes about 20 minutes, and the dashboard should be available at [(http://10.0.10.10/horizon)](http://10.0.10.10/horizon) with user=admin and password=secrete.

+Also the controller has the Nova, Neutron and Cinder CLIs.

     cd vms; vagrant ssh controller